 - Oktoberfest is for making friends with strangers.
 As all the tables in tents are communal, you end up drinking beer, singing, and cheering with complete strangers and that is a fast recipe for making friends.
 Holding a table for your own party if there are empty seats is considered impolite, besides, you’ll miss out on a lot of fun!

-- While Oktoberfest might be the main reason why you are traveling to Munich, don’t forget to explore the city itself.
-The capital of Bavaria is beautiful, has immense amount of things to do and delicious food to eat!
+- While Oktoberfest might be the main reason why you are traveling to the capital of Bavaria, don’t forget to explore the city itself.
+Munich is one of the most beautiful cities in Germany and has lots of things to do and delicious foods to eat!
+If you have an extra day or two you can even take a day trip from Munich to one of the nearby towns.
+Bavaria in summer and fall is incredibly beautiful!

 These are all my Oktoberfest tips for the first-time visitors!
 Phew!
 With just a little bit of planning, I promise you’ll have the most fun and stress-free celebration.
 Watch my Instagram stories to get a taste of the first day at Oktoberfest!